Job outlooks for Early childhood educators and assistants

 • The educational attainment of workers in this occupation is:

-• no high school diploma: 24% compared to 20% for all occupations
+• apprenticeship or trades certificate or diploma: 8% compared to 13% for all occupations

-The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in Nunavut for the 2022-2024 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 42202) in the Calgary region for the 2023-2025 period.

 The following factors contributed to this outlook: